Weight Gain and Cancer

 Problems related to diagnosis

-Obese cancer patients face numerous challenges none more so than the embarrassment of physical exams which can be from lack of extra-large gowns, to perceived and/or real difficulties in doing pap smears/pelvic exams or breast exams, all of which result in poorer health care when compared to their non-obese counterparts.
+Obese cancer patients face many challenges none more so than the embarrassment of physical exams which can be from lack of extra-large gowns, to perceived and/or real problems in doing pap smears/pelvic exams or breast exams, all of which result in poorer health care when compared to their non-obese counterparts.

 Overweight and obese patients may receive limited or reduced chemotherapy doses.